Our Mission

 On athletic fields we advocate for keeping functional drought tolerant grasses on sports fields in place of plastic carpeting.

-“We are proud to have some of the nicest fields in the Central Valley … We water all our fields with recycled water from our drains that is also used in our five ponds on campus.”
+“We are proud to have some of the nicest fields in the Central Valley … We water our grass fields with recycled water from our drains that is also used in our five ponds on campus.”
 Steven Flowers, Associate Director of Athletics @ Stanislaus State University

 Fremont High School, Worn out football field plastic turf, August 2023